4. Math Bootcamp

 But there’s a catch!

 This only works in a simply connected space.
 Otherwise, you can’t put a surface spanning the two paths.
-For example, in an annular region, a whirlpool flow has zero curl, and in fact the velocity looks like 1/r θ, but θ is not single valued, so it’s not a potential in the usual sense.
+For example, in an annular region, a whirlpool flow has zero curl, and in fact the velocity looks like but is not single valued, so it’s not a potential in the usual sense.

 An interesting generalization of the vector potential is to try to construct if for a magnetic monopole, known as a Dirac monopole, predicted by some field theories, but so far undetected.
 We’ll examine that in detail later.